Skip to content

 © Westend61

-Being polite is important, using greetings such as Grüß Gott or the more familiar Servus, in shops or, in some rural areas, to people passing by on the street.
+Being polite is important, including using greetings such as Grüß Gott or the more informal Servus, in shops or, in some rural areas, to people passing by on the street.

 Jause is a snack, or a (usually cold) meal served in between, or instead of, a standard lunch or dinner.

 In the summer, Austrian cities offer Freiluftkinos or open-air cinemas, in public spaces such as parks, museum courtyards, or on rooftops.
-In some cases, they are for free, others need to be booked in advance and will charge similar rates to indoor cinemas.
+In some cases, they are free of charge, whereas others need to be booked in advance and will charge similar rates to indoor cinemas.

-Schanigarten is an Austro-Bavarian dialect term for outdoor restaurant and bar
+Schanigarten is an Austro-Bavarian dialect term for an outdoor seating area provided by a restaurant or bar.

 Many winegrowers invite you to enjoy wine and culinary delights in their Buschenschank or wine tavern.